AmanDhuriya-1/FitFlex/README.md

 Tech Stack: Django, SQLite, Bootstrap

 A clean, fully functional CRUD-based Django project – ideal for fitness management systems, portfolio showcases, and interview preparation.

+Setup

+Steps to Run
+python -m venv myenv

+source myenv/bin/activate

+Copy the downloaded project files and paste them next to the myenv folder

+pip install -r requirements.txt

+python manage.py makemigrations

+python manage.py migrate

+python manage.py runserver 4467

+Important Note:
+Do NOT use the default port (8000).

+Always run the server on port 4456 (or the one specified in settings), otherwise CSS and static files will not load properly.